Risk, returns & timeframes illustration

 Take your first, or next, step to becoming a confident investor with Hatch's free online course – just 10 minutes a day, for 10 days.

 If you’ve ever received a dividend and not fully understood what it is and why you received it, we’re here to help.
 By learning what dividends are, you’ll be able to decide whether adding high dividend stocks to your watchlist is right for you.
-Time to break down the basics of dividend yields, dividend payments, and those fancy dividend aristocrats - let’s dive in!
+Time to break down the basics of the dividend yield formula, dividend payments, and those fancy dividend aristocrats - let’s dive in!

 Companies can decide to share their profits with shareholders, paying them in the form of dividends, which are typically cash payments.
 If you’re a Hatch investor and invest in a dividend paying company listed on the share markets, when you receive a dividend, it'll be paid directly into your Hatch account.